Home

 1841 Census - Nathaniel Denmead and Anne Kemp

 Anne Kent/Kemp was born 5 November 1813, the daughter of William Henry Kemp and Ann.
-She may be the Anne Kemp who was born to a William and baptised at Liverpool in 1814.
+She may be the Anne Kemp who was born to a man named William.
+She was baptised at Liverpool in 1814.

-Neither Nathaniel nor Anne have yet been found in the 1841 census.
+Neither Nathaniel Denmead nor Anne Kemp have yet been found in the 1841 census.

 1842 - Nathanial Denmead marries Anne Kemp

-Nathaniel Denmead married Anne Kemp at Shoreditch (London), UK on 12 July 1842.
+Nathaniel Denmead, then aged 45, married Anne Kemp at Shoreditch (London), UK on 12 July 1842.

 1848 - Nathaniel and Anne Denmead migrate to Australia